donejs/deploy/README.md

 > `files` *{Array [String]}*

-The files moved to the `bundles-path`.
+The files moved to the directory configured by the `dest` property.

 > `error` *{Function(message)}*